ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 local function UpdateLabel()
     if isLightOn == false then
         switchTrigger.interactionLabel = "Turn On"

     else
         switchTrigger.interactionLabel = "Turn Off"
     end
 end

--- Rotate the switch and spawn a light
+-- Rotate the switch and turn on and off the light
 -- when the player interacts with switchTrigger local function OnSwitchInteraction()
-    -- Turns the light on
     if not isLightOn then
+        -- turn the light on
-        switch:RotateTo(startingRotation + Rotation.New(0, 90, 0), 0.5)
+        switch:RotateTo(Rotation.New(0, 90, 0), .5, true)
-        World.SpawnAsset(lightTemplate, { position = bulbPosition })
+        World.SpawnAsset(propLightTemplate, { position = bulbPosition })
-    -- Turns the light off
     else
-        switch:RotateTo(startingRotation, 0.5)
+        --- turn off the light
+        switch:RotateTo(switchStartingRotation, 0.5, true)
         local spawnedLight = World.FindObjectByName("Point Light")
         spawnedLight:Destroy()
     end
     isLightOn = not isLightOn
     UpdateLabel()
 end